dragonflyinmypool/Chit-chat/README.md

 1. Enter the details of the person you want to talk to and the location you are in.
 2. Hit submit
-3. Wait a few seconds, and check out 3 converstation ideas.
+3. Wait a few seconds, and check out the 3 converstation ideas.

  ## [Try it](https://chit-chat-convo.netlify.app/)
  ---